2001: A Space Odyssey: Awards and honours

 In 1969, a United States Department of State committee chose 2001 as the American entry at the 6th Moscow International Film Festival.
 2001 is ranked 15th on the American Film Institute's 100 Years...
-100 Movies list from 2007 (up from #22 on AFI's original list from 1998), was no. 40 on its 100 Years...
+100 Movies list from 2007, up from no. 22 on AFI's original list from 1998, and was also no. 40 on its 100 Years...
 100 Thrills, was included on its 100 Years...
 100 Quotes (no. 78 "Open the pod bay doors, HAL."), and HAL 9000 was selected as the 13th greatest villain on AFI's 100 Years...
 100 Heroes and Villains list.
 The film was voted the 47th most inspiring film on the 100 Years...
-100 Cheers list and the no. 1 science fiction film on AFI's 10 Top 10.
+100 Cheers list, and was the no. 1 science fiction film on AFI's 10 Top 10.

 Interpretations

 Since its premiere, 2001: A Space Odyssey has been analysed and interpreted by professional critics and theorists, amateur writers, and science fiction fans.
 In his monograph for BFI analysing the film, Peter Krämer summarised the diverse interpretations as ranging from those who saw it as darkly apocalyptic in tone to those who saw it as an optimistic reappraisal of the hopes of mankind and humanity.
 Questions about 2001 range from uncertainty about its implications for humanity's origins and destiny in the universe to interpreting elements of the film's more enigmatic scenes, such as the meaning of the monolith, or the fate of astronaut David Bowman.
 There are also simpler and more mundane questions about the plot, in particular the causes of HAL's breakdown (explained in earlier drafts but kept mysterious in the film).